 Withdrawal from Studies

-If you do not make satisfactory progress, your supervisor and Subject PGR Convener may recommend to the College Progress Committee that you be withdrawn from further study.
+If you do not make satisfactory progress, your supervisor may recommend to the College PGR Committee that you be withdrawn from further study.
 Before deciding that you will be withdrawn the College Graduate School Board will give you the opportunity to make representations (aided by another member of the University, if desired) concerning the circumstances which have affected your progress.

 If you fail to register or otherwise contact the Graduate School Office by November of a session you will normally automatically be withdrawn from your research programme unless there are exceptional circumstances preventing you from doing so.
 Before this happens we will try to contact you.

-The University regulations for the Code of Procedure for Appeals are contained in the ‘University Fees and General Information for Students’ section of the University , Section XVIII.
+The University regulations for the Code of Procedure for Appeals are contained in the ‘University Fees and General Information for Students’ section of the University Calendar.